frenoid/argocd-configs/README.md

   sshPrivateKey: <replaceMe>
 ```

-Replace the *<replaceMe>* with the private key used to access the github repo and apply the secret
+Replace the `<replaceMe>` with the private key used to access the github repo and apply the secret <br>
 `kubectl -nargocd apply -f argocd/repo-secret.yaml`